oleewere/cmctl/README.md

 ### Using playbooks

-In a specific `yaml` file format, you can define playbooks for yourself (in order to execute a list of commands).
+By a specific `yaml` file format, you can define playbooks for yourself (in order to execute a list of commands).

 ```bash
 # -i is optional, can work without inventory (using CM api)